Published On: 2/24/26

 • Who is the target audience?

-• How should users move through the site?
+• How should users move through the website?

-• How does this site support our SEO goals?
+• How does the site support SEO and search visibility?

-• What conversion paths are necessary, and how are they structured?
+• What conversion paths are needed and how should they be structured?

-When these questions are answered first, design and development have a purpose and performance improves naturally.
+When these questions are answered first, design and development have clear direction and website performance improves naturally.

 A Consultant-Led Evaluation Changes the Outcome

-This is where a strategic evaluation matters.
-Rather than assuming a redesign is needed, we first assess how your current website performs against key criteria:
+This is where a strategic evaluation becomes valuable.
+Rather than assuming a redesign is required, we begin by evaluating how the existing website performs against key criteria.

 • Page structure and hierarchy